Pretz/blog/index.md

 I've been writing iOS apps since 2009.
 You can find me by name on plenty of other sites.
 You can email me at alex at this domain.

-Maybe one day I'll write a new blog post.
-Not today.
+I wrote a blog post in 2024!
+I'm pretty proud of that.

 <div>
-<h1>Blog Posts</h1>
+<h2>Posts</h2>

 {% for post in site.posts  %}
   {% capture this_year %}{{ post.date | date: "%Y" }}{% endcapture %}